tim-peterson/dogecoin-resources/README.md

 # Dogecoin Resources
 A community driven list of Dogecoin resources to be listed on dogecoin.com

-For any suggestions, please log an issue or submit a pull request.
+For any suggestions, please submit a pull request.
+Additions should be appended to end of existing lists.

 - [Dogecoin Resources](#dogecoin-resources)
 	- [Desktop clients](#desktop-clients)